Wifsimster/sw420-mqtt/README.md

-# Vibration sensor
+# Vibration sensor - SW420

+> This LUA script is for ESP8266 hardware.

+## Description

-Send SW 420 data (level and amplitude) through an ESP8266 to a MQTT broker
+Send SW420 data (level and amplitude) through an ESP8266 to a MQTT broker.

-This LUA script is for ESP8266 hardware.

 ## Files